 4. Nutrient Insufficiency

 Specific nutrients have been shown in studies to help prevent migraine headaches.
 These include vitamin B2 (riboflavin), coenzyme Q10 and magnesium.
 Make sure to eat a lots fruits and vegetables, like those in an alkaline diet, and taking a good multiple vitamin and mineral supplement that contains healthy amounts of these and other supportive nutrients, such as NBI’s Supreme Multivitamin.

 5. Stress Much?

 Chronic stress can also contribute to causing and exacerbating headaches.
 Stress can be psychological or physical.
 Psychological stress can be from anxiety from being over scheduled or having difficulty coping with day-to-day life demands.
 Physical stress could be from not drinking enough water, nutritional insufficiencies, lack of sleep, and ligament damage, all of which I already discussed.

-For stress reduction, gentle yoga, meditation and counseling can all be helpful.
-Taking steps to move in that direction of reducing stress or dealing with what’s happening in your life can be empowering.
+Taking steps to reduce stress and deal with what’s happening in your life is empowering.
 Taking some time every day just for yourself, to help yourself heal, to help yourself calm down, is very important.
 And it doesn’t necessarily take a lot of time.
 Meditating for 10 minutes every day has phenomenal health benefits.
 To create a plan to naturally reduce your stress, follow my tips in the blog, Top Natural Stress Relievers.

 Kundermann B, Krieg JC, Schreiber W, Lautenbacher S. The effect of sleep deprivation on pain.
 Pain Res Manag.
 2004;9(1):25-32.
 [Article]